iiasa/message-ix-models/message_ix_models/model/material/doc.rst

 in the scenario when running the reporting command to obtain correct results.

 To remove any existing timeseries in the scenario the following command can be used:
-$ mix-models material report --model_name MESSAGEix-Materials --scenario_name xxxx --remove_ts True
+$ mix-models --url="ixmp://ixmp_dev/MESSAGEix-Materials/scenario_name" material report --remove_ts True

 Data, metadata, and configuration
 =================================